PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/sni.md

 ---
-title: "Acquiring Device Bound Tokens"
+title: Implement SNI Authentication with MSAL Node
 description: Learn how to acquire tokens from the native token broker.
 author: EmLauber
 manager: CelesteDG